Education in Nepal

 - Improve access, equity, quality, and relevance of secondary education, targeting 13-16 year -old children,

 - Improve capacity of the School Sector Reform Program’s implementation agencies and its partners to enhance delivery and monitoring of educational services and products.

-The current coordinating agency is UNICEF, and the local education group is chaired by two entities: (i) the Ministry of Education, who defines policies, and (ii) the Department of Education, who is in charge of implementing education strategies.
+The current coordinating agency is ADB, and the local education group is chaired by two entities: (i) the Ministry of Education, who defines policies, and (ii) the Department of Education, who is in charge of implementing education strategies.

 - World Bank Project Appraisal Document on two proposed additional grants: A Global Partnership for Education Grant and Results in Education for All Children (REACH) grant.
 January 2016,

 - World Bank Restructuring Paper on two proposed additional grants: a Global Partnership for Education grant and REACH grant.
 August 2017.

 The GPE grants to Nepal have contributed to the following significant results:

 - In 2017, teachers conducted standardized classroom-based early grade reading assessments for grades 2 and 3 in 2,605 community schools, observed by parent representatives,

 - The number of schools increased from 32,130 to 35,222 between 2009 and 2016,